heckert/speedtest-classification/README.md

     make environment
 will create a conda environment with the packages listed in `environment.yaml`.

+    make develop
+will will install the src package in development mode within the conda environment.

     make raw_data
 will load the dataset from the web.